History of the Thai Forest Tradition: Ajahn Mun's Early Years with Ajahn Sao

 Ajahn Mun Bhuridatta's first involvement with the Sangha was ordination as a sāmaṇera (novitiate monk) when he was 15 years old.
 After two years, his father asked him to leave his sāmaṇera status to help out with the family.
 Having fulfilled his obligations, his parents provided him with his requisites for upasampada and he ordained as a bhikkhu at 22 years old with his parents blessing in 1893.
 Ajahn Mun left the wat of his preceptor and went to study with the meditation monk Ajahn Sao Kantasīlo at Wat Liap, a small meditation temple just outside Ajahn Mun's hometown.

 Little is known of Ajahn Sao Kantasilo, and he left nothing behind in the way of meditation manuals.
 Taylor writes: "Sao typifies the reclusive somewhat introverted loner.
 Man [Ajahn Mun] was recorded as saying that Sao's gentle personality was an expression of great metaa [sic].
-He would only speak on occasions and with short pithy utternaces."
+He would only speak on occasions and with short pithy utterances."
 Ajahn Sao began his monastic career in a regional pre-reform tradition practicing khatha meditation, and would later re-ordain in the dhammayut order.

 For first three months that Ajahn Mun trained under Ajahn Sao, Ajahn Mun struggled to find a proper meditation subject.
 Ajahn Mun began by contemplating the foul nature of the body, then received haunting visions of a corpse being picked at by scavengers.
 Upon investigating these visions, a translucent disk nimitta appeared before him, and when he focused on the translucent disk he would be taken on journey's in his meditation.
 After three months of following the disk to these visions over and over again, Ajahn Mun decided that there was likely no end to the visions the translucent disk which appeared in his meditation would produce, and concluded that it was a largely unproductive tangent in his meditation practice.
 He then resolved to keep his awareness in the body at all times.